sydhds/Avpy/README.txt

 ====
-Pyav
+Avpy
 ====

-Pyav is a ctypes binding for libav and ffmpeg (see www.libav.org or www.ffmpeg.org).
+Avpy is a ctypes binding for libav and ffmpeg (see www.libav.org or www.ffmpeg.org).

 Typical usage often looks like this:

->>> from pyav import formats, codecInfo, Media
+>>> from avpy import formats, codecInfo, Media
 >>> print formats()
 >>> print codecInfo('mp3', decode=True)
 >>> m = Media('test.avi')